ryanwentzel/ryanlwentzel.com/collections/_fieldnotes/2025-02-11-lake-hodges.md

 I had a pair of binoculars with me — this area is one of my favorite birding spots.
 I watched a Black Phoebe deftly pick off flying insects while a trio of Song Sparrows took turns bathing at the water's edge.
 A Spotted Towhee called from the bushes, its voice sharp, irritated.
 Nearby, several Lesser Goldfinches searched for seeds.
 The males were decked out in smart black caps with bright yellow underparts.
 A solitary Spotted Sandpiper scuttled along the waterline, bobbing its tail.

-Tree Swallows zipped through the air, twisting and turning, flapping and gliding, their iridescent blue-green backs flashing in the sunlight as they hunted for insects.
+Tree Swallows zipped through the air, twisting and turning, flapping and gliding, their iridescent blue-green backs shimmering in the sunlight as they hunted for insects.

 <figure>
     <img src="https://cdn.ryanlwentzel.com/assets/img/photos/20250210-IMG_0368.webp" alt="Closeup photo of a feather">